Partners:

 And finally...
 Mt.
 Democrat is in sight!
 Lines look good!

 We hiked up the valley and then climbed the scree field to the lookers left that is hidden in the above photo.
 It took us about 1.5 hours to reach the scree field.
 The scree was very loose and difficult to manage at times.
 The approach from Kite Lake would certainly have been much easier!
-That's what we get for not wanting to bring two cars :)
+That's what we get for not wanting to bring two cars :) Finally, we reached the ridge and the climbing was much easier from there.

 Finally, the summit!
 We summited around 11:30.